eleonorsrr/MeteotrAPP/README.md

 ### 🎹 Instrument & Weather Data Panel
 The lower section of the interface provides additional customization and real-time weather information:
-- **Instrument and City Selection:** Choose from a variety of sounds, such as **Manor Grand, Soul Pad, Grand Piano, Night Blade**.
+- **Instrument and City Selection:** Choose from a variety of sounds, such as **Manor Grand, Soul Pad, Grand Piano, Night Blade, Epiano, Ephemeral, Diva**.
 Type and press 'Go' to visualize the weather conditions of any city in the world!
 A suggestion of a suitable instrument for a selected weather condition will be provided.

   ![instrument](https://github.com/user-attachments/assets/565cd09c-f77a-476e-9937-bd3ab6052955)